contentauth/c2pa-rs/cli/README.md

 ```
 ### Generating a remote manifest

-Use the `--remote` / `-r` option to places an HTTP reference to the manifest in the output file.
+Use the `--remote` / `-r` option to place an HTTP reference to the manifest in the output file.
 The manifest is returned as an external sidecar file in the same location as the output file with the same filename but with a `.c2pa` extension.
 Place the manifest at the location specified by the `-r` option.
 When using remote manifests the remote URL should be publicly accessible to be most useful to users.
 When verifying an asset, remote manifests are automatically fetched.

 ```shell
 c2patool sample/image.jpg -r http://my_server/myasset.c2pa -m sample/test.json -o signed_image.jpg